ian-p-johnson/order-book/README.md

 unpleasant side effects of garbage collection pauses.
 Where low/zero garbage techniques have little prohibitive cost, they will be used.

-Following is a list of requirements met by the implementation:
+Following is a list of requirements met by the implementations:
 * Instrument universe is BTC-USD, ETH-USD, SOL-USD (all symbols captured in a long as 8 bytes, avoiding variable field handling)
 * Price is in the range between “0.01” and “999.99” - scaled to int early in parsing
 * Quantity is in the range between “0.00” and “10737418.23” (fits in 30 bit)